Crock Pot Cooked Fresh Ham is so easy, moist and tender and makes a lot to feed a crowd or use for other dishes.

 1 Tbsp garlic powder

 Rub soy sauce over all sides of the ham.

 Mix salt, pepper and garlic powder together in a small bowl.

 Thoroughly coat the ham with the seasoning.
-You will not need all of it.
+You may not need all of it.
 Store what is left in a jar or Ziploc bag (unless it touched the meat at all; then discard).